Free delivery within New Zealand on orders over $150

 On working in the creative industry…

 I started working at an ad agency when I was 16, heading there every day after school to assist (and learn from) the creative directors, art buyers and production team.
-During university I cut my teeth in publishing at Andy Warhol's Interview and Harper’s Bazaar in New York City – creating stories for the same magazines that had covered those bedroom walls years before.
+I cut my teeth in publishing at Andy Warhol's Interview and Harper’s Bazaar in New York City – creating stories for the same magazines that had covered those bedroom walls years before.
 Working at both big corporates and small independents across all media during the past twenty years taught me a lot about how awesome things result from experimenting and pushing outside of your comfort zone.
 And striking the balance of organised systems and messy creativity isn’t easy, but necessary for innovation.

 On moving to New Zealand…

 I moved to New Zealand from New York City after falling in love with my Kiwi husband, Dino.
 Having finally paid my dues, doors were opening in my career – it wasn’t easy to walk away from that.
 But in life we’re constantly faced with opportunities and we ask ourselves what direction to go in.
 It could be a simple pivot, or a big transformation.
-I didn’t think it would be such a huge life changing decision to move to Auckland as I was sure we would move back to NYC after a year, but that was 20 years ago.
+I didn’t think it would be such a huge life changing decision to move to Auckland as I was sure we would move back to NYC after a year, but that was almost 20 years ago.
 It’s difficult to live on the other side of the world from people I care about.
-Although, the distance in 2002 felt further than it does now – we didn’t have Facebook or WhatsApp then.
+Although, the distance in the early 2000s felt further than it does now – we didn’t have WhatsApp or then.
 Now, whenever I see my Stateside family and friends, I savour every minute.

 On living in New Zealand…